thecodeteam/training/devops-geekweek/Day1-Part2-Agile101.md

 ---

-Product Owner
+# Product Owner

-> the one person responsible for a project’s success.
-The Product Owner leads the development effort by conveying his or her vision to the team, outlining work in the scrum backlog, and prioritizing it based on business value.
+The one person responsible for a project’s success

+The Product Owner leads the development effort by conveying his or her vision to the team, outlining work in the scrum backlog, and prioritizing it based on business value

 ---

-Scrum Master
+# Scrum Master
-> serves as a facilitator for both the Product Owner and the team.
-He or she has no management authority within the team and may never commit to work on behalf of the team.
+Serves as a facilitator for both the Product Owner and the team

+He or she has no management authority within the team and may never commit to work on behalf of the team

 ---

-Pigs (Team Members)
+# Pigs (Team Members)

-> those responsible for committing work to the project
+Those responsible for committing work to the project